koontz/Alvin-Koontz---ECE-497/README.md

 6.)
 I signed up to both beagle Groups

 7.)
-Wrote the requested Etch-a-Sketch program and tested on the bone
+Wrote the requested Etch-a-Sketch program and tested on the bone.

-	I chose to write it in python becuase thats the easiest of the given languages for string manipulation located in hw01
+I chose to write it in python becuase thats the easiest of the given languages for string manipulation

+	located in hw01

 		usage: main.py -i <inputFile>
 		Input file needs to be plain text
 		Starting with size of the dislay grid like '8,8' on its own line